By Shane McGinley

 Despite the rise in passenger numbers, however, Jumeirah Group confirmed it has shelved plans to launch a new hotel brand, Venu, and has suspended planned properties on Dubai’s Palm Jumeirah and in Dubai Healthcare City.

-The state-backed company reported that full-year profit for 2010 rose 58 percent on the year-earlier period.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The state-backed company reported that full-year profit for 2010 rose 58 percent on the year-earlier period.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.